 Ballito Bathing Beaches

-Spectacular bathing beaches are a popular attraction.
-They are protected by shark nets which are checked daily by the Natal Sharks Board.
-Qualified life-guards are on duty to ensure bathers' safety.
+They are protected by shark nets or bait drums which are checked daily by the Natal Sharks Board.
+Qualified life-guards are on duty to ensure bathers' safety seven days a week.

 Surfing & body boarding are popular activities at Salmon Bay, Clark Bay, Willard's Main Beach, Thompson Bay, Salt Rock and Tiffany’s Beach as they are renowned to offer great wave action.